rikschennink/conditioner/README.md

 </script>
 ```

-Using Conditioner async with ES6 modules:
+Using Conditioner async with ES modules:

 ```js
 import('conditioner-core/conditioner-core.esm.js').then(conditioner => {